4d/docs/website/translated_docs/fr/Concepts/classes.md

 A class constructor function, which can accept parameters, can be used to define a user class.

-In that case, when you call the `new()` class member method, the class constructor is called with the parameters optionnally passed to the `new()` function.
+In that case, when you call the `new()` class member method, the class constructor is called with the parameters optionally passed to the `new()` function.

 For a class constructor function, the `Current method name` command returns: "*\<ClassName>.constructor*", for example "MyClass.constructor".